brandonbloom/metaclj/README.md

 ## Overview

 Meta-Clojure is a proof of concept implementation of staged compilation for Clojure.
-It includes a form of syntax quoting that is aware of both environments and special-forms.
+It includes a form of syntax quoting that is aware of both local environments and special-forms.
 Among other things, this makes many macros easier to write.